Five Ways to Start Your Research

 Still not finding the resources you need?
 Change or refine your search terms using the tips below.

-• Focus Your Results – Most databases and catalogs include a wide variety of filters to help you limit the scope of your search’s results, including filters about a resource’s date, format, topic, physical location, language, and accessibility.
-Use these modifiers to after an initial search to narrow the results even further.
+• Focus Your Results – Most databases and catalogs include a wide variety of filters to help you limit the scope of your search’s results, including filters about a resource’s date, format, topic, physical location, language, and accessibility

 • Connect to a Subject – Specify the research area, field or discipline you want to concentrate on in your search terms.
 For example, HOLLIS allows you to select a “Subject” in its search filters, allowing you to limit your search to resources whose HOLLIS records include a specific topic’s subject heading.